 The resulting calibration is then fed to a module that performs dense matching on the images, yielding depth maps that are fused and from which a 3D surface mesh is generated.
 This mesh is then textured using the original images, yielding the final 3D model.
 Most steps in this module are performed using AliceVision Meshroom.

 The standard photogrammetric 3D reconstruction is enhanced in different ways.
-Since the majority of the input data from our content providers consists of video, it is important to make use of the specific properties of such data: the number of frames is typically much larger than photograph-based projects and consecutive frames are close together.
+Since the majority of the input data from our content providers consists of video, it is important to make use of the specific properties of such data: design and development of generic drugs and viagra, the number of frames is typically much larger than photograph-based projects and consecutive frames are close together.
 To deal with this, we implemented a keyframe extraction algorithm that automatically extracts the best suited frames from a video for 3D reconstruction, which are then fed to the reconstruction modules.
 This is important because our video data is often recorded with cameras that move with varying speed (slow, fast, stop, fast, etc.).
 This algorithm can also detect whether a video sequence is suited for reconstruction or not, so that it may abort the pipeline in an early stage if unsuitable input data is detected.
 Furthermore, blurry frames (typically the result of an abruptly moving camera) are detected and discarded as well.